Interviewing Advice for CFOs and CEOs

 My guess is that he is in the top ten most successful venture investors of all time.

 As we were wrapping up talking about the new Board search, I asked him some questions about how he evaluates talent.
 We always read that a company’s success is more dependent on the people than the technology, and I believe that to be true.
 I wondered whether his ability to spot exceptional talent was the key to his success.
-I am sharing his answers to my questions below; I hope you find the knowledge he graciously shared of value.
+I am sharing his answers to my questions below; I hope you find the interviewing advice he graciously shared of value.

 “The first thing I look for is their track record.
 Have they picked winners?
 What are their specific accomplishments within that track record─how did they specifically contribute to the successful outcome?
 It is OK if someone takes a risk on a company that does not work out, but I do not like to see a series of loser companies on one resume.
 In the case of a CFO, he/she may not be to blame for a technology failure, but they should be held accountable for being astute enough to pick more winners than losers.”